fastrgv/AdaGate/README.md

 	* or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------

-## AdaGate Introduction
+## AdaGate Detailed Introduction
 While searching a remote south-seas atoll for remnants of a lost American heroine, you find a nearly operational stargate.
 If you can get it working, you will be transported into an off-world temple with multiple chambers.
-You'll need to power up the gates & portal systems by rolling alien power cells onto their sockets.
+You'll need to power up the exit gates & portal systems in those chambers by rolling ZPM power cells onto their sockets.
 Simple, right?
-Then use your portal gun to bypass obstacles through another dimension.
+In order to do that you must solve a sokoban puzzle, which means there is a correct sequence and a correct pairing of ZPMs to sockets (and many wrong ones).
+When all the ZPMs are all engaged they will light up and a portal gun will appear.
+Use it to create portals that bypass the obstacles so you can reach the exit stargate.

+Caution: solvability of the powercell puzzles is guaranteed only when jumping in on the "@" symbol.
+Moreover, cheating by jumping out is impossible because of a gravity lock.

-Escape all chambers to ascend to the lake sanctuary, where the level of difficulty is increased for your next game.
+Escape all four chambers to ascend...and catch a glimpse of Amelia; whence the level of difficulty is increased for your next game.